-- [20] In his telephone conversation with the Investigator on 1 April 2025, the Respondent claimed he had provided his Record of Work to the Council and the Complainant.
-However, the Respondent did not provide any written response to the complaint or evidence as to whether he may have provided his Record of Work before 3 December 2024. - [21] The Board notes that a Record of Work is meant to be provided upon completion of restricted building work.
-In this case, the Respondent had been working on the site from 25 January 2022 until at least 2 November 2023.
-The Respondent would have had sufficient opportunity to document his work during this extended period.
-Furthermore, the Respondent's company had been placed into liquidation, and he knew that he would not be returning to the site to complete the project as the
+- [19] In his response to the complaint, the Respondent stated that he did not refuse to provide his Record of Work but was unable to access the site after the contract termination on 17 September 2022.
+The Respondent claimed that he needed to document and photograph the work completed by him to provide his Record of Work but was denied access to the site as the Complainant had locked the gates and installed cameras. - [20] The Board notes that a Record of Work is meant to be provided upon completion of restricted building work.
+In this case, the Respondent had been working on the site since 2020 and had passed a cladding inspection on 12 September 2022, just days before the contract termination.
+The Respondent would have had sufficient opportunity to document his work during this extended period. - [21] Furthermore, the Respondent dated his Record of Work 12 September 2022, the same date he stated he passed the cladding inspection.
+This indicates that he considered his work complete at that time and could have provided the Record of Work then, prior to any access issues. - [22] The Board does not consider the Respondent's explanation to be a "good reason" for not providing a Record of Work.

-- Complainant had engaged another company to complete the work.
-This was when the Respondent's Record of Work was due. - [22] In addition, the Respondent was contacted by the complainant's project manager via email on 20 September 2024, for his Record of Work.
-The Respondent replied the same day agreeing to provide it "this weekend" but failed to do so.
-Despite follow-up emails on 25 September 2024 and 30 October 2024, the Respondent did not provide his Record of Work until after the complaint was filed. - [23] The Board does not consider the Respondent's failure to respond to the complaint or provide any explanation for the delay to be a "good reason" for not providing a Record of Work.
 The obligation under section 88(1) of the Act is on the licensed building practitioner who carries out or supervises restricted building work to provide a record of work on completion of that work.
-This is an obligation that cannot be delegated to another party, and the practitioner must take reasonable steps to fulfil this statutory obligation. - [24] The Board, therefore, finds that no "good reason" has been established for the failure to provide the record of work on completion.
+This is an obligation that cannot be delegated to another party, and the practitioner must take reasonable steps to fulfil this statutory obligation. - [23] The Board has previously determined that a commercial dispute or contractual issues between parties is not a good reason for failing to provide a Record of Work.
+The requirement to provide a Record of Work is not optional and exists for the benefit of the homeowner and the Territorial Authority. - [24] The Board, therefore, finds that no "good reason" has been established for the failure to provide the Record of Work on completion.

-Did the Respondent fail to provide a record of work
+Did the Respondent fail to provide a Record of Work

-[25] Accordingly, the Respondent failed to provide a record of work on completion of the restricted building work in breach of section 88 (1) of the Act.
+[25] Accordingly, the Respondent failed to provide a Record of Work on completion of the restricted building work in breach of section 88 (1) of the Act.